-Commissioner Paul Savas shared that C4 discussed asking the legislature for more time on the study.
+Commissioner Paul Savas shared that C4 discussed asking the legislature for more time on the study and for more public outreach.
 He explained that Clackamas County would be heavily impacted by value pricing, and that the public process had been light.